bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Loads persistence data and ensures required database columns exist.
+Loads persistence data from the database.

 **Parameters**